 This grant is for undergraduates with exceptional financial need, and it does not have to be paid back.

-A -priority deadline of April 1st has been established for selection of recipients.
-Students who submit required documents by that date will be considered for
+A "priority deadline" of April 1st has been established for selection of recipients.
+Students who submit required documents by that date will be considered for FSEOG awards.

-FSEOG awards.

-Federal Stafford Loan
+Federal Direct Loan

-Federal Stafford Loans are low-interest loans made to the student by a lender such as a bank, credit union, or savings and loan association to help pay for his or her college education.
+Federal Direct Loans are low-interest loans made to the student by the Federal Government to help pay for his or her college education.